sjsrey/pysalnarsc19/content/120_pandas.md

 # Pandas

 This notebook presents an introduction to the `pandas` package.
 We focus on only the most commonly used features of `pandas` as they pertain to geospatial data analysis.
-More extensive references are given at the end of the notebook
+More extensive references are given at the end of the notebook.

 ```python
 import pandas